 - Serve as a member of the Board of Directors: Help define the priorities, guide the efforts and steer the initiatives of the CACP.
 To become a leader among leaders, familiarize yourself with the roles and responsibilities of a Director and complete the nomination process.

-- Serve as a member or Co-Chair of a committee: Help develop the resources (e.g. policies, standards, advocacy, strategies, training, checklists, etc.) related to a specific policing or police leadership priority in Canada.
+- Serve as a member or Co-Chair of a committee: Help develop the resources (e.g. policies, standards, strategies, training, checklists, etc.) related to a specific CACP strategic policing priority.
 The CACP has over 20 active committees dedicated to dealing with a wide range of issues important to public safety and security and to improving Canadian policing and the criminal justice system.
 Express your interest in joining a committee today.